 London, June 29th, 1613.
 The Globe Theatre, ran by the famous playwright William Shakespeare, accidentally burns to ashes.
 Seriously affected, he stops writing and returns to his hometown, where his wife Anne and daughters Judith and Susanna get surprised to hear he intends to stay there definitively, after two decades working in the capital, neglecting his sincere affections for them.

-The original English title of this movie, "All Is True", was taken from the Shakespeare play "Henry VIII", for which it was an early alternative title.
+The title of the film was taken from the William Shakespeare play "Henry VIII", for which it was an early alternative title.
 See more »

 When talking to the Earl of Southampton, Shakespeare repeatedly addresses him as "Your Grace".
 When addressing an Earl, the correct form is "My Lord" (only a Duke would be addressed as Your Grace).
-Shakespeare spent enough time around nobility to be well aware of the correct title to use.
+The real William Shakespeare spent enough time around nobility to be well aware of the correct title to use.
 See more »

 If you want to be a writer, and speak to others and for others, speak first for yourself.
 Search within.
 Consider the contents of your own soul.
 Your humanity.
 And if you're honest with yourself, then whatever you write, all is true.